nikhilraghava/protobuf/README.md

 Protocol buffering is similar to pickling in python but protocol buffering allows interoperability with other languages.
 In this repository I have buffered two numbers, `num_a` and `num_b` and added them by reading them from the buffer and displayed the sum onto the terminal.

 You can download the pre-built binary from Google's release page [here](https://github.com/google/protobuf/releases).
 After downloading and extracting the files, create a directory called `protoc` in the `C:\Program Files` directory and move the extracted files over to the `protoc` directory.
-To compile `.protoc` files in the future use the following command.
+To compile `.proto` files in the future use the following command.

 ```bash
 "C:\Program Files\protoc\bin\protoc" -I=SRC_DIR --python_out=DST_DIR PATH/TO/FILE.proto